bobverity/rmaverick/README.md

 ![](README-unnamed-chunk-25-2.png)

 It is clear that there is far greater support for the no-admixture model, with a posterior probability of &gt;0.99.
 Therefore we would be justified in ignoring the output from the admixture model, and only reporting results of the no-admixture model.

-### Final notes

--   If we are not interested in estimating K or comparing models then there is technically no need to use multiple temperature rungs, and so the MCMC can be made to run faster by setting `rungs=1`.

--   Can be run on a cluster (notes to follow soon)